REVIVE – our public art project will return in 2022. Keep an eye on our website for more information.

-Each mural will celebrate the resilience of our communities in the face of the devastating 2020 Black Summer bushfires.
-Funding comes courtesy of the Eurobodalla Disaster Relief Fund established by Council in January to support the community in recovery.
-The murals will be an enduring community asset and celebrate our favourite places.
+Funding was courtesy of the Eurobodalla Disaster Relief Fund established by Eurobodalla Shire Council to support the community in recovery.
+The murals are an enduring community asset and celebrate our favourite places.

-River of Art has partnered with the Business and Tourism Chamber in Batemans Bay and the Business Chambers in Moruya and Narooma for the painting of four murals.
-The fifth is being created in partnership with the Narooma Oyster Festival at the site of their annual event.
+River of Art partnered with the Business and Tourism Chamber in Batemans Bay and the Business Chambers in Moruya and Narooma for the painting of four murals.
+The fifth was created in partnership with the Narooma Oyster Festival at the site of their annual event.

 Artist’s details can be found on our website.
 Each has been specially commissioned for the location and will create a unique artwork for their specific site.